The Nuclear AMRC is a partner in a host of collaborative research and development projects, supported by UK and international funding programmes.

 - Gemini+ – developing a small modular high-temperature gas reactor for industrial co-generation applications.
 The €2.5 million project was funded by Horizon 2020, with 27 partners from Europe, South Korea, Japan and the US.
 We led a study on modular manufacturing and construction techniques for the proposed reactor.

 - Nnuman – £8 million EPSRC-funded programme led by The University of Manchester Dalton Nuclear Institute, with support from the Nuclear AMRC and National Nuclear Laboratory.
 Nnuman addressed new R&D capabilities to support the future needs of the UK and global nuclear industry, in areas including joining, advanced machining, near-net shape manufacture, and product performance.
-We lead the Nnuman community to continue this work into the wider nuclear landscape.

 - Innovative forging and fabrication solutions for the energy sector – a £4 million, 30-month project led by Sheffield Forgemasters to reduce the cost, lead time and embodied energy of large forgings.
 The project involved the production of large prototype nuclear components using a range of forging, forming and fabrication methods.
 We provided machining and other process development support – download the case study (pdf) on how we demonstrated time savings of more than 40 per cent for milling large forgings.
 Other partners include Rolls-Royce, The Welding Institute, the University of Sheffield and Sheffield Hallam University.